calebjmatthews/endless-desert/concept.md

   - Expedition introductory quest
     - Cries in the night: Samannoud wants to  investigate unexplained cries coming from nearby in the night
     - Some connection with Alabaster; refugees? bandits?
+  - Expeditions:
+    - Thieves' Hideout
+    - Under-Reservoir
+    - Hall of Silken Mirrors
+    - Painted Ravine
   - Expedition relics:
     - Shell from something mythical
     - Resin from something mythical
     - Maps to find other expeditions
     - Ancient seeds
-    - Petrtified wood tablets containing poetry dice masks
+    - Petrtified wood tablets containing poetry, dice, masks
     - Stone figurines in the shape of many different animals
     - Instruments made from various woods
   - There's a need for more high-value trade goods:
     - More jewels/precious goods: coral, ivory
     - Ice, as recipe ingredient
     - Ingredients used in advanced implements?
 Medicinal herbs, plaster molds, resin, golden oil
-    - Rumors (of various areas), used to create starcharts
+    - Rumors (of various areas), used to create starcharts: Rumors of the Near Desert, Rumors of the All-River Deltas, Rumors of Larcenous Activity, Rumors of Deep Strangeness, Rumors of Long Antiquity, Rumors of a Translocated Hall
     - Herbs!
     - Field Notes
     - Honey, wax